 “When the time for Pentecost was fulfilled, they were all in one place together.
 And suddenly there came from the sky a noise like a strong driving wind, and it filled the entire house in which they were.
 Then there appeared to them tongues as of fire, which parted and came to rest on each one of them.
 And they were all filled with the Holy Spirit and began to speak in different tongues, as the Spirit enabled them to proclaim.”
 Acts 2: 1-4 ¹ , ²

-PENTECOST a major Feast Day in Catholic and Orthodox churches.
+Pentecost is a major Feast Day

 ¹ Scriptural Quote credit: Scripture texts on this website are from the New American Bible, revised edition © 2010, 1991, 1986, 1970 Confraternity of Christian Doctrine, Washington, D.C.
 All Rights Reserved. ¹